 Now let's find out what a layer stack-up is!

-The arrangement of insulating layers and copper layers that create a PCB before the layout design is called stack-up.
+The arrangement of insulating layers and copper layers creates a PCB before the layout design is called stack-up.
 You can accommodate more circuitry on one board with a layer stack-up.

 The stack-up allows you to minimize cross-talk, external noise, and radiation.
 You can get high signal integrity with a proper PCB stack-up, and it can also improve the electromagnetic compatibility of the device.